 The university’s Biotechnology Training Program, in which several of our faculty members participate, offers traineeships funded by the largest National Institutes of Health training grant in biotechnology.
 Chemical engineering trainees benefit from cross-disciplinary training in the biological aspects of biotechnology, participate in weekly seminars, and gain valuable experience through an industrial internship.
 U.S. citizens and permanent residents who wish to be considered for this program should indicate their interest in their statement of purpose.

-CBE Faculty Research Areas (a list and graphic)
+Faculty Research Areas (a list and graphic)

 The department office and most faculty offices and labs are concentrated in Engineering Hall.

 Research labs are equipped with state-of-the-art instrumentation for studies in rheology, electrochemistry, polymer science, biotechnology, solid-state chemistry, surface chemistry and catalysis, chromatography, process control and reaction engineering.
 Modern electronics and computers are used for data acquisition and control of experiments.

 Many facilities are available for research in solid-state chemistry, surface science and catalysis, including Auger electron, Mössbauer, X-ray and ultraviolet photoelectron, FTIR and laser Raman spectroscopies as well as microcalorimetry and various solid-state laser spectroscopies.
 A solid-state nuclear magnetic resonance spectrometer is used to characterize catalysts, polymers and other materials.

 Research in polymers and materials uses techniques such as atomic force microscopy, X-ray scattering, melt rheometry and dynamic mechanical spectroscopy.
 Extensive facilities are available for studies in polymerization reaction engineering.

 Department instruments are supplemented by other campus research facilities, such as scanning and transmission electron microscopes, high-resolution mass spectrometers and controlled environment chambers.